-USPS collection boxes and staffed drop-off locations: In addition to the trusted service provided by the United States Postal Service, the Registrar is providing mail ballot drop-off locations across the county.
-These locations are staffed by election workers, adding a layer of security and transparency to the ballot drop-off process.
-Staff at these locations will also double check that the voter signed and dated their return envelope.
+USPS collection boxes and mail ballot drop boxes: In addition to the trusted service provided by the United States Postal Service, the Registrar provides mail ballot drop box locations across the county.
+There will be a combination of staffed locations and secure stand alone 24/7 drop boxes.

-Electronic Poll Books (ePoll Books): If a voter receives a mail ballot but chooses to vote in person at a voting location, an election worker can look up the voter in the ePoll Book to suspend their mail ballot and re-issue a new ballot to cast.
+Electronic Poll Books (ePoll Books): If a voter receives a mail ballot but chooses to vote in person at a vote center, an election worker can look up the voter in the ePoll Book to suspend their mail ballot and re-issue them a paper ballot to cast.